 Up until now, I always purchased lemon curd in a jar from the grocery store.
 An expensive little jar!
-But those days may be over.
+But those days are over.

-Using this recipe means variations are numerous.
-In addition to lime curd or orange curd, consider strawberry, raspberry or cherry juice.
+Variations on this lemon curd are numerous.
+In addition to lime curd or orange curd, consider strawberry, raspberry, or cherry juice.

-4 different ways you can use Microwave Lemon C
+4 ways you can use Microwave Lemon C

 - Add to yogurt.
 For example, a tablespoon of lime yogurt + 3/4 cup plain Greek yogurt + a sprinkle of toasted coconut = fantastic afternoon snack or light dessert.

-- Substitute for jelly on anything from toast to rolls to waffles.
+- Substitute for jelly on anything from toast to dinner rolls to waffles.

 - Filling for a tart or a layer cake.